 Medicaid Services that are covered for you What you must pay when you get these services Adult Day Health Care Includes medical, nursing, food and nutrition, social services, rehabilitation therapy, leisure activities, dental, pharmaceutical, and other ancillary services.
 Services furnished in approved SNF or extension site. \$0 copay.
 Authorization is required.

-Medicaid Services that are covered for you What you must pay when you get these services Consumer Directed Personal Assistance Service A specialized service where a member or a person acting on a member's behalf, known as a designated representative, self directs and manages the member's personal care and other authorized services. \$0 copay.
-Authorization is required.
+Consumer Directed Personal Assistance Service A specialized service where a member or a person acting on a member's behalf, known as a designated representative, self directs and manages the member's personal care and other authorized services.
 Services include some or total assistance with personal hygiene, dressing and feeding, assistance in preparing meals and housekeeping as well as home health aide and nursing tasks.
-This is provided by an aide chosen and directed by the member or a designated representative.
-Home Delivered and Congregate Meals \$0 copay.
-Meals provided at home or in congregate settings, e.g., senior centers to individuals unable to prepare meals or have them prepared.
+This is provided by an aide chosen and directed by the member or a designated representative. \$0 copay.
 Authorization is required.
-Medical Social Services Medically necessary assessment, arranging and providing aid \$0 copay. for social problems related to maintaining an individual at home.
+Home Delivered and Congregate Meals Meals provided at home or in congregate settings, e.g., senior centers to individuals unable to prepare meals or have them prepared. \$0 copay.
 Authorization is required.
-Nutrition Assessment of nutritional status/needs, development and \$0 copay. evaluation of treatment plans, nutritional education, in-service education, and includes cultural considerations.
-Authorization is required.
-Outpatient Rehabilitation (OT, PT, Speech) \$0 copay.
-Occupational therapy, physical therapy and speech and language therapy.
-PT services are limited to forty (40) visits per calendar year.
-OT and ST services are limited to twenty (20) visits per therapy per calendar year.
-The limitations above do not apply to individuals with intellectual disabilities, individuals with traumatic brain injury, and individuals under age 21.
+Medical Social Services Medically necessary assessment, arranging and providing aid for social problems related to maintaining an individual at home. \$0 copay.
 Authorization is required.